stelzinga/MF/Management_Framework.md

 It is possible that various positions are held either within or outside the Venture that do not directly contribute to the Job Description.
 The scope is broad but can include memberships of clubs within the Venture or, positions held outside organisations representing the sector the Venture is part of, or positions held within other Ventures e.g., Director on the board of a non-competing organisation.
 Although such roles do not directly contribute to the Venture they can contribute to Skills and Experience and  well-being of people or allow them to get a different experience and grow their Skills which in turn may be beneficial to the Venture.

 ### Casting
 Casting is the Process of finding or allocating the right individual for a given Role, or finding a suitable Supplier for an Activity.
-In other words, it is about finding the right fit.
+In other words, it is about finding "the right fit".
 This deliverable is sometimes also called *Resource Allocation* or more crudely *Hiring & Firing*.
 Casting is complex because not only do the actual Roles & Responsibilities (or entire Activities in the case of Suppliers) need to be considered, but also other aspects that are less well defined.
 Notably the Casting of Managers is more difficult, as they need to portray various Skills implicit to a Management function.

 ### Funding
-Funding is the Process of assuring the right level of Capital is available to fund the Resources.
+Funding is the Process of assuring Capital is available to fund the Resources.
 It is an important aspect of starting a Venture but also to continue the Venture, also known as the *going concern* principle.
 For Top Management level this involves decisions on relation to issuing shares, buying back shares, issuing debt etc. For Middle Management this is more about assuring the right amount of Capital is allocated to the Activities they oversee.
 For Line Management the notion of Funding may or may not exist, and is often mostly focused on making sure Middle Management is aware of funding needs.
 Funding at Line Management level is sometimes expressed in terms of manpower instead of Capital.
 Funding can be seen as part of the Business Function Finance, specifically the deliverable Financing.
 However, where Financing provides advice on most optimal structures to fund the Venture, Funding under Organising ultimately assures sufficient Capital is available to fund the Resources.
+It is worth noting, that Funding also includes the decision to not Fund i.e., to not Grow or partially Grow (part of) the Operations, or not or partially Optimise (part of) the Operations, etc.
 ________________________________________
 ## Leading
 Leading *drives* and *motivates* those *who do it*.
 Within Operations, Leading drives notably Staff, but also Suppliers, to achieve the Operations' Results set out in Planning given the Organisation created to achieve them.
 It is both forward and backward looking in its approach.

-This third Management Function directs, influences, and motivates Staff and Suppliers to perform the Processes as per the Planning within the Organisation.
+This third Management Function directs, influences, and motivates Staff, Groups and Suppliers to perform the Processes as per the Planning within the Organisation.
 It can rely on the Authority attributed to Managers within the Roles & Responsibilities assigned in Organising, but also involves social and informal sources of influence to inspire others whilst considering concerns and issues the Staff and Suppliers encounter.
-Effective Managers lead Staff and Suppliers mostly through motivation to progressively attain the Objectives set out in Planning by maximising the aforementioned potential of Staff which consequently maximises the Staff's Performance and ultimately the Results.
+Effective Managers lead Staff and Suppliers mostly through motivation to progressively attain the Objectives set out in Planning by maximising the aforementioned potential of Staff which consequently maximises the Staff's, Group's and Supplier's Performance and ultimately the Results.

 Leading is often seen as a different manner to realise Objectives than Managing which can rely heavily on the concept of Delegating.
 However, in the broader context suggested above, Leading and Managing go hand in hand.
 In effect, leadership involves a manner of *interacting* with Staff that is less based on a hierarchical position or authority (established in Organising) and more on an approach based on interpersonal skills.
-Leading, more than Managing, is key to drive Change in modern organisations.

-Change is the paradigm of Management in modern days.
+Leading, more than Managing, is key to drive Change.
+Change is the paradigm of Management in *modern organisations*.
 It is impossible for most Ventures to survive without a near continuous adaptation to a changing Environment: new and improved technology, changing demands, ever evolving constraints (social, economical, regulatory, political, fiscal).
 Change is a necessity for many reasons but also often viewed as a constraint or stifling force.
 Leaders propose and guide change throughout a Venture.
 By growing ideas, knowledge and individuals new Leaders will emerge within the Venture and prepare it for the future.
-Leading has a strong focus on Resources and specifically Staff within Operations.

-Note that none of the Key Deliverables for Leading are tangible nor easily measurable, unlike the deliverables for Planning, Organising and Controlling.
+The Key Deliverables for Leading discussed below are neither tangible nor easily measurable, unlike the deliverables for Planning, Organising and Controlling.

-Key deliverables of Leading are:
+Key Deliverables of Leading are:
 - Safe Space
 - Direction
 - Collaboration